-Information on what you should do if you were a customer of the firms.
+Updated information on what you should do if you were a customer of these firms.

 Will I get all my client money and custody assets back?

 The FSCS protects consumers when financial services firms fail.
-It’s the compensation scheme for customers of UK authorised financial services firms.
+It is the compensation scheme for customers of UK authorised financial services firms.
 It has eligibility criteria both in respect of the people and businesses who are covered.

-Some clients may have suffered losses caused by Beaufort Securities Limited (BSL) because of mis-selling, in which case they may bring a separate FSCS claim if they are eligible for compensation.
-If any clients have a Financial Ombudsman Service award in respect of BSL mis-selling then they can claim up to £50,000 from the FSCS (ie this is in addition to any claim for recovering the costs associated with the return of their custody assets and client money from BACSL).
+Some clients may have suffered losses caused by BSL because of mis-selling, in which case they may bring a separate FSCS claim if they are eligible for compensation.
+If any clients have a Financial Ombudsman Service award in respect of BSL mis-selling then they can make a separate claim of up to £50,000 from the FSCS (ie this is in addition to any claim for recovering the costs associated with the return of their custody assets and client money from BACSL).

 Why the change in value of custody assets?

-The administrators obtained an independent valuation of the custody assets which has provisionally valued the portfolios at around £500m.
+The administrators obtained an independent valuation of the custody assets which provisionally valued the portfolios at around £500 million.
 An independent valuation was needed because of various different valuations being produced following the administrators’ appointment.

 Is the FCA overseeing the administration?

-The BSL administration has now come to an end and BSL is no longer authorised by the FCA and they remain subject to supervisory oversight and the FCA’s rules.
+The BSL administration has now come to an end and BSL is no longer authorised by the FCA.
+BACSL remains authorised and subject to supervisory oversight and the FCA’s rules.
 See more information on how we supervise firms in our Approach to Supervision document.
-The administrators have been appointed by the Court as Special Administrators, in relation to BSL, as administrators.
+The administrators have been appointed by the Court as Special Administrators in relation to BACSL.
 They are officers of the Court and need to comply with all insolvency law.
 The individuals appointed are also licensed insolvency practitioners and supervised by the Institute of Chartered Accountants in England & Wales (ICAEW).
 We are continuing to liaise closely with the administrators.

 What happens next?